danishkhan0510/Hackathons/README.md

 # ML & DL Hackathons
 This is a collection of the hackathons I have attended.

-Each folder corresponds to one hackathon and it contains the following things -
+Each folder corresponds to one hackathon and it contains the following -
 * **Jupyter Code**
 * **Train and Test Data**
 * **Link to the Competition**